web-ridge/react-native-use-form/README.md

       password: '',
     },
     {
+      locale: 'en', // optional override
       onChange: (latestValues) => {
-        // do something with latestValues
+        // optional: do something with latestValues
       },
       onSubmit: (submittedValues) => {
         // do something with submittedValues